King Leopold's Ghost: Reception

 Hochschild has been praised by scholars and critics for his narrative.
 Jeremy Harding, writing in The New York Times, called it "a model account" that showed how the human rights abuses and human rights activism that resulted became a "template for modernity".
 Richard F. Hamilton, writing in The Washington Post, called it an excellent book to counteract "the great forgetting" of the Congo atrocities.

-Hochschild's estimate of 10 million deaths is generally considered on the high range of possibilities, but a plausible one.
-Isidore Ndaywel è Nziem, a Congolese scholar whose Histoire générale du Congo was published the same year as King Leopold's Ghost, estimated the death toll in the Free State era and its aftermath at roughly 13 million (which Ndaywel è Nziem has subsequently revised downward to 10 million, the same number as Hochschild's conclusion).
+Hochschild's estimate of 10 million deaths is generally considered on the high range of possibilities.
+Isidore Ndaywel è Nziem, a Congolese scholar whose Histoire générale du Congo was published the same year as King Leopold's Ghost, estimated the death toll in the Free State era and its aftermath at roughly 13 million.
+But starting in 2008, Isidore Ndaywel revised his figures downward.
+In Nouvelle histoire du Congo: des origines à la République Démocratique, he estimated the 1880 population at 15 to 20 million, and calculated the population loss at 5 to 10 million people – occurring not over 23 years, but over a 50-year period (between 1880 and 1930) and driven by wide-ranging causes that went far beyond massacres alone..
+Subsequently, in his 2010 work Histoire du Congo: des origines à nos jours, he concluded that a population drop of 5 to 10 million had taken place over a 45-year span.

 According to Jean Stengers, and Etienne van de Walle, Aline Désesquelles and Jacques Houdaille, the 10 million number cited by Hochschild is extrapolated from a 1924 estimation of the population and from the opinion of a 1919 Belgian government official commission that the population had been halved since 1880.

-While Hochschild has said that his intention was to tell the story in "a way that brings characters alive, that brings out the moral dimension, that lays bare a great crime and a great crusade", he was criticised for his overly moralistic dimension, and former Belgian officials deplored his comparison of Leopold with Hitler and Stalin.
+While Hochschild has said that his intention was to tell the story in "a way that brings characters alive, that brings out the moral dimension, that lays bare a great crime and a great crusade", he was criticised for his overly moralistic dimension, and former Belgian officials deplored his comparison of Leopold with Adolf Hitler and Joseph Stalin.
 Belgian historian Jean Stengers commented, "Terrible things happened, but Hochschild is exaggerating.
 It is absurd to say so many millions died."
 Other historians have painted a picture similar to Hochschild's of the high death toll in Leopold's Congo, among them Jan Vansina, who appeared in the documentary based on the book, and the demographer Léon de Saint-Moulin.